Dr Kyran Staunton ~ Adjunct Research Fellow

 Department of Foreign Affairs and Trade (DFAT) - Pacific Infectious Disease Prevention (PIDP) Program

-Building Capacity for Evidence Based Sustainable Vector Surveillance and Control in the Pacific
+Building Capacity for Evidence Based Sustainable Vector Surveillance and Control in the Pacific.

-- Indicative Funding
+Indicative Funding

-- $4,974,884 over 3 years
+$4,974,884 over 4 years

-- Summary
+Summary

-- This proposal will build the capacity of country-led programs for Aedes and anopheline borne disease control across Pacific Island countries to implement sustainable best practice surveillance and response plans based on a foundation of improved capacity and community engagement
+This proposal will build the capacity of country-led programs for Aedes and anopheline borne disease control across Pacific Island countries to implement sustainable best practice surveillance and response plans based on a foundation of improved capacity and community engagement.

-- Investigators
+Investigators

-- Tom Burkot, Tanya Russell, Stephan Karl, Kyran Staunton, Tessa Knox, Rabindra Abeyasinghe, Angela Merianos, Gregor Devine, Michael Nunan, Gerard Kelly, Lisa Natoli, Veronica Bell, Moses LAMAN, Adam Craig, Nigel Beebe and Leanne Robinson (Australian Institute of Tropical Health & Medicine, College of Public Health, Medical & Vet Sciences, World Health Organisation (Switzerland), QIMR Berghofer, Beyond Essential Systems, Red Cross Australia, Institute of Medical Research (PNG), The University of New South Wales, The University of Queensland and Burnet Institute)
+Tom Burkot, Tanya Russell, Stephan Karl, Kyran Staunton, Tessa Knox, Rabindra Abeyasinghe, Angela Merianos, Gregor Devine, Michael Nunan, Gerard Kelly, Lisa Natoli, Veronica Bell, Moses LAMAN, Adam Craig, Nigel Beebe and Leanne Robinson (Australian Institute of Tropical Health & Medicine, College of Public Health, Medical & Vet Sciences, World Health Organisation (Switzerland), QIMR Berghofer, Beyond Essential Systems, Red Cross Australia, Institute of Medical Research (PNG), University of New South Wales, The University of Queensland and Burnet Institute)

-- Keywords
+Keywords

-- Dengue; Aedes; Capacity Building; Ministry of Health; Pacific region; Anopheles
+Dengue; Aedes; Capacity Building; Ministry of Health; Pacific region; Anopheles

 Verily Life Sciences - Contract Research